Rosalie Rendu: Sister Servant

-In the outbreaks which followed the Revolution of 1830 Archbishop Quelen and other clergy took shelter at the Rue de l'Épée de Bois.
+In the outbreaks which followed the Revolution of 1830 Archbishop Hyacinthe-Louis de Quélen of Paris and other clergy took shelter at the Rue de l'Épée de Bois.
 To assist all the suffering, Rendu opened a free clinic, a pharmacy, a school, a child and maternal care center, a youth club for young workers and a home for the elderly without resources.
 For young girls and needy mothers, Rendu soon organized courses in sewing and embroidering.
 Soon a whole network of charitable services would be established to counter poverty.